 The figure below shows a typical map of a building.
 Distances are best recorded in decimal feet when working in the Imperial system (USA) and in mm when working in a metric environment.
 Note that the building footprint takes up most of the sheet, but enough room is used to record distance measurements.

-Tip: Some designers will put the length of windows on the inside of the footprint and wall length on the outside.
+Tip: Some designers put the length of windows on the inside of the footprint and the length of the walls on the outside.

 Don’t forget to locate the downpipes attached to the house and their discharge point.
 This can be important when designing constructed ‘mini’ wetlands.

-Next, make a second mud map of the building in relation to the site, but draw it much smaller (and without dimensions).
-Place in the center of a second sheet.
+Next, make a second mud map of the building about the site, but draw it much smaller (and without dimensions)—place it in the centre of a second sheet.

 Triangulation